1. What does your inspection cover?

 3. Do you have Errors and Emissions (E&O) insurance?

 All licensed TREC home inspectors are required to carry E&O and liability insurance.
 It’s a licensing requirement.
+The insurance Good Home Inspection carries also meets new home builder’s requirements, many home inspector’s insurance do not meet this requirement.

 4. Are you specifically experienced in residential inspection?